davep/davep.github.com/content/pages/ai.md

 sources](https://github.com/davep/davep.github.com).
 BlogMore is 100%
 AI-written: code, documentation, the lot.
-It was, and remains, [a deliberate experiment in using AI to develop a whole project](/2026/02/20/five-days-with-copilot.html.)
+It was, and remains, [a deliberate experiment in using AI to develop a whole project](/2026/02/20/five-days-with-copilot.html).

-As time goes on, I may use AI in the create of other applications.
+As time goes on, I may use AI in the creation of other applications.
 If that happens the repository and documentation will clearly state this fact.

 ## Position on use of AI